Data-Sci-Intro-2023/Week-4-Geospatial/get-spatial.md

 How many SNOTEL sites are located in Colorado?

-#### Exercise \#3
+### Exercise \#3

-Below is the string of operations you would use to import data for a single SNOTEL site for the year 2021.
+Below is the string of operations you would use to import data for a single SNOTEL site for the years 2020 to 2022.
 Use `purrr::map()` to pull data for all unique SNOTEL sites in the `snotel_sites` object you just created.
 Coerce the data to a single data frame, then as a final step use `left_join()` to join the snow depth data to the station data to get the coordinates for all the sites, and make it a spatial object.

 ``` r
 #First Site ID